Garllon/ruby-mentorship/lessons/4-practise.md

 # The following items you bought: milk, eggs, sausage, juice, cheese
  => nil
 puts "The shop has non of these products: #{not_available_products.join(", ")}"
-# The shop has non of these products: Lightsaber, TIE Figther
+# The shop has non of these products: Lightsaber, TIE Fighter
  => nil
 ```